GeorgeOduor/Support-Vector-Machines-IN-R/suportvectormachines2.md

 ## Finally

-By introducing the hyperparameters we can see that the model improves in the number of *occurence events* prediction as compared.
+By tuning the hyperparameters, we can see that the model improves in the number of *occurence events* prediction as compared.

 When carrying out SVMs it is a good practice to encode categorical variables and scale continous variables.During one hot encoding ,one newly created variable should be dropped to avoid the **dummy variable trap**\_ problem.